Skip to content

 A tour of the old city center is exciting in any city, and San Diego’s area has a lot to show, making it one of the best free things to do in San Diego for couples.
 Access is free, and you can spend a few hours strolling through the city’s earliest history.

 It is the oldest inhabited area of the newly formed city.
 The entrance is free, and you can see the first houses built in San Diego.
 You will get a real impression of how the first European settlers organized their lives on the New Continent.
-Also, you will see which habits did they bring with them, and which did they adopt from the Native Americans.
+Also, you will see which habits they brought with them, and which did they adopt from the Native Americans.

 These buildings were designed as museum spaces and are very well preserved.
 They have been reconstructed very faithfully.
 For history lovers, it is a real treat and valuable information for all visitors.
+Explore San Diego neighborhoods.

 Little Italy

 Are you looking for things to do in downtown San Diego?
 Well, so many cities in the USA have a part named after Italy.
-It is a tourist attraction you cannot miss in the downtown.
+It is a tourist attraction you cannot miss in downtown.
 Italians and Portuguese, originally fishermen, inhabited the neighborhood, which over time grew into an exceptional tourist destination.

 There you can find something for everyone.
 There are expensive and luxurious Italian restaurants, but also fast and delicious food, Italian delicacies on stands, fruits and vegetables on stalls.
 It is very affordable and accessible.